niklifter/commonjs/README.txt

-The Official Specs for CommonJS
+The Official Specs for CommonJS.
+Please give your valuable fedback for Readme.